MytrucNguyen/MytrucNguyen/README.md

 ## Hello World!

-I'm Mytruc, a dedicated Front End Engineer with over three years of experience, specializing in building web applications using React, TypeScript, Next.js, and Playwright.
+I'm Mytruc, a dedicated Front End Engineer with over five years of experience, specializing in building web applications using React, TypeScript, Next.js, and Playwright.
 At my current company, I focus on delivering user-friendly, efficient solutions tailored to business needs.
 My background in the service industry has honed my customer service and teamwork skills, allowing me to approach software development with a strong user-centric focus.
 <br>

 | Programming Languages | Frameworks, Platforms and Libraries |